OU-WebCMS/views_url_alias/README.txt

 REQUIREMENTS
 ------------

-- Views 2.x: Create customized lists and queries from your database. http://drupal.org/project/views
+- Views 2.x or 3.x: Create customized lists and queries from your database. http://drupal.org/project/views